zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec02.md

-12. If the *Algo Not Supported By ZM* set is non-empty, then output *[DS02_ALGO_NOT_SUPPORTED_BY_ZM]* for each DNSKEY key tag with the name server IP addresses, the key tag and the algorithm name and code from the set.
+12. If the *Algo Not Supported By ZM* set is non-empty, then output *[DS02_ALGO_NOT_SUPPORTED_BY_ZM]* for each DNSKEY key tag with the name server IP addresses, the key tag and the algorithm code from the set.

 13. If the *RRSIG not valid by DNSKEY* set is non-empty, then for each key tag from the RRSIG record from the set output *[DS02_RRSIG_NOT_VALID_BY_DNSKEY]*